Aihui District: Administrative divisions

-Other township-level divisions

 The district also has 23 other township-level divisions, which include mines, farms, forestry areas, and other similar operations which have township-level status.

 Demographics

-About 18,500 persons (9.4% of the entire population) belong to ethnic minorites.
+About 18,500 persons (9.4% of the entire population) belong to ethnic minorities.
 Aihui is home to 26 different ethnic groups, including Han Chinese, Manchu, Hui, Daur, Oroqen, Korean, and Mongol populations.

 As of the 1990s, the village of Dawujia (大五家子屯), located in the district, remained one of the few pockets where the Manchu language was commonly spoken.

 Economy

 The district is home to proven reserves of 69 different types of minerals.
-Provel coal reserves total 1.1 billion tons, proven gold reserves are 80 tons, proven silicon reserves are 1 million tons, and proven limestone reserves total 12 million tons.
+Proven coal reserves total 1.1 billion tons, proven gold reserves are 80 tons, proven silicon reserves are 1 million tons, and proven limestone reserves total 12 million tons.
 There are also sizable reserves of marble, basalt, perlite, and quartz sand.

 Transportation

 National Highway 202 runs through the district, as does the Bei'an-Heihe railway.